thinkingjoey/ForrestGumpTrivia/README.md

 #####Q2-$200
 #####Q1-$100

-#lists and explanations of the technologies used
+##Lists and explanations of the technologies used

 ###HTML
 ###CSS